wheaney/OpenVR-xrealAirGlassesHMD/README.md

 # About
-I wanted to see if I could experience any VR games using a standard controller and the xReal Air glasses with head tracking.
+I wanted to see if I could experience any VR games using a standard controller and the XREAL Air glasses with head tracking.
 I came across an [OpenVR HMD library](https://github.com/r57zone/OpenVR-ArduinoHMD) that build out the basic HMD integration that would work with SteamVR and a [Linux USB driver](https://gitlab.com/TheJackiMonster/nrealAirLinuxDriver) that provided the necessary outputs to plug